zxyjuese/learngit/readme.txt

  this is a respository!
- this is a free software!
+ this is a free software do you know?